Hollywood Squares

-Hollywood Squares (originally The Hollywood Squares) is an American game show in which two contestants compete in a game of tic-tac-toe to win cash and prizes.
-The show piloted on NBC in 1965 and the regular series debuted in 1966 on the same network.
-The board for the game is a 3 × 3 vertical stack of open-faced cubes, each occupied by a celebrity seated at a desk and facing the contestants.
+Hollywood Squares (originally The Hollywood Squares, later stylized as H2: Hollywood Squares) is an American game show in which two contestants compete in a game of tic-tac-toe to win cash and prizes.
+The show originally aired as a pilot on NBC in 1965, and debuted on NBC as a regular series in October 1966.
+The board for the game is a 3 × 3 vertical stack of open-faced cubes, each occupied by a celebrity seated at a desk facing the contestants.
 The stars are asked questions by the host and the contestants judge the truth of their answers to gain squares in the right pattern to win the game.

 Though Hollywood Squares was a legitimate game show, the game largely acted as the background for the show's comedy in the form of joke answers (commonly called "zingers" by the production staff), often given by the stars prior to their real answer.
 The show's writers usually supplied the jokes.
-In addition, the stars were given the questions' subjects and bluff (plausible, but incorrect) answers prior to the show.
+In addition, the stars were given the questions' subjects and bluffs prior to the show.
 The show was scripted in this sense, but the gameplay was not.
-In any case, as original host Peter Marshall explained at the beginning of the Secret Square game, the celebrities were briefed prior to the show to help them with bluff answers, but they heard the actual questions for the first time as they were asked on air.
+The original host Peter Marshall explained at the beginning of the Secret Square game, "the celebrities were briefed before the show to help them with bluff answers, but they are hearing the actual questions for the first time."